-Find a mattress that’s good for your back and your body.
+Find a mattress and a pillow that’s good for your back and your body.
 Remember that everyone is made differently so what works for me or someone else might not work for you.
 It’s sort of like a trial and error, and it can be expensive, but your body is or should be worth it to you.
 It’s important to wake up feeling rested.

 You have to take care of yourself.

 Stretch, stretch, stretch!

 Stretch as much as you can.
 Every single day.
 Move your body and get your heart pumping harder than it normally does.
 And I swear you will notice a huge difference.

 Stretching your body keeps your muscles flexible, strong, and healthy.
 Us humans big and small need that flexibility to maintain a range of motion in our joints.

 Without stretching, the muscles shorten and become tight which puts you at a higher risk for joint pain, strains, and muscle damage which only worsens chronic pain.

 So stretch for yourself, today!
 Lubricate those muscles and joints.

 You may already be thinking that I’m crazy for mentioning this, but the more I started to notice it in myself I started to pay attention to the others around me who also didn’t sit up straight.
 Posture is everything.
 Especially when it comes to chronic pain.